 Gold is getting set for ‘the next big leg higher’

 Stelios Konto from Business Insider recently presented an interesting argument backed by solid facts: central banks want to exchange as much of their paper money as possible for gold bullion.

 Konto notes that any central bank that buys too much gold too soon would not be a good look for its monetary policy, not to mention that massive government buying would increase the metal’s price and therefore make mass acquisition more difficult.

 Yet central banks don’t have to work too hard to implement a system that supports their “gold-buying program”.
 Using derivative gold products, they can push prices lower with their fiat currency before using that same currency to buy bullion at a bargain.
 As Konto explains, central banks are more than happy to buy the gold from frustrated citizens after having artificially deflated its price.

 Another example of why derivatives are problematic is the demand for physical gold has been steadily increasing for the past 5 years despite the metal’s price drops.
 The COMEX situation is a perfect example of this: with the trading market reaching a 1:500 ratio of physical to paper gold, it would only take a couple of demands for physical delivery for the whole system to come crashing down.

 Central banks are fully aware of the very thing that they have been vehemently denying: gold is an extremely important resource and potentially the most reliable store of value.
 They know that gold is a finite resource that is difficult to produce while fiat money is made by pressing a button.

 With this in mind, Konto isn’t too worried about the markets already pricing in another hike – all he sees is a very good long entry point.
-For him, the fundamentals and the big macro picture all point towards one thing: gold is in a long consolidation phase and coiling for the next big leg higher.china, frank holmes
+For him, the fundamentals and the big macro picture all point towards one thing: gold is in a long consolidation phase and coiling for the next big leg higher.china, Featured, frank holmes